When We All Fall Asleep, Where Do We Go?: Rankings

 At the end of 2019, When We All Fall Asleep, Where Do We Go? appeared on numerous lists of the year's top albums.
 According to Metacritic, it was the third most frequently ranked album in the top 10 of year-end lists.
 Several critics and publications ranked it number one, including veteran music critic Robert Christgau, who also named it the fourth-best album of the 2010s and said of Eilish, "No teenager I can recall has ever made such an impressive album, though I guess Elvis's Sun Sessions gets an asterisk, and who knows what will become of her?"

-Industry awards
+Accolades

 At the 62nd Annual Grammy Awards in January 2020, When We All Fall Asleep, Where Do We Go? won Eilish and O'Connell Grammy Awards in the categories of Album of the Year and Best Pop Vocal Album, while "Bad Guy" won them awards for Record of the Year and Song of the Year.
 Eilish also received a Grammy for Best New Artist, and Finneas won for Producer of the Year and Best Engineered Album, Non-Classical (as one of the album's engineers).
 With her feat, Eilish became the second recording artist and first woman to win the ceremony's four major categories – Album of the Year, Record of the Year, Song of the Year, and Best New Artist – for the same year.
+In 2025, Recording Academy added the "Best Album Cover" to the Categories for the 2026 GRAMMYs, in top of that they listed When We All Fall Asleep, Where Do We Go? as one of the most iconic album covers for the 2010s decade, saying that the deliberately eerie artwork looked more suited to a classic '70s horror than a '10s big pop girl.